 The Mary Rita Hyde ‘62 Memorial English Scholarship is to honor the contributions of Rita Hyde and to memorialize her life through a scholarship.
 The scholarship shall be awarded based on demonstrated financial need to a full-time English major planning to become an English teacher who will be at least a junior in standing for the academic year in which the scholarship is to be awarded, or to a current English teacher pursuing graduate education or certification; and who has an academic record demonstrating past success and promising future achievement.

-The purpose of the Ruth Birch Marzec ‘48 Scholarship Endowment is to support scholarships for students who have financial need, with a preference for those who live in Grafton County and/or who are majoring in elementary education or English education.
+The purpose of the Clara Keezer Birch and Ruth Birch Marzec ‘48 Scholarship Endowment is to support scholarships for students who have financial need, with a preference for those who live in Grafton County and/or who are majoring in elementary education or English education.
 Recipients should be: a sophomore or higher level; exhibit determination and dedication to college work; and are full time students, attending for a full year of study for the year in which the award is to be applied.
 If the chosen recipient does not complete the year, the unused portion of the scholarship award will be returned to the fund payout account.

 The Carole Anne Soucie Memorial Scholarship Fund is established at Plymouth State College in December 1997 in order to honor the memory of Carole Anne Soucie (1977-1997).
 Carole was born in Bangor, Maine, and she grew up in Wilton, Maine, graduating from Mount Blue High School.
 She was seeking a Bachelor of Arts degree in English with a Writing Option at Plymouth State College at the time of her death in May, 1997.
 During her time at Plymouth State College, Carole was an active participant in the Poets and Writers Anthology, Biederman’s Open Mic Night poetry readings, taking photographs for The Clock, coordinating writing for The Continuum, and coordinating the PSC Arts Day.
 As a resident of Blair Hall’s wellness wing, Carole promoted living a healthy lifestyle.
 She displayed an enjoyment for learning, an appreciation for music and the performing arts, and she was an active participant in extracurricular activities relating to the arts in general and writing.
 Carole’s professors and classmates remember her as a self motivated, energetic, sincere and conscientious student and friend.